Scot Mendelson

 Scot Mendelson (born February 21, 1969) is an American powerlifter and armwrestler who specializes in the bench press.

 During his career he set 64 world records predominantly in bench pressing and was the raw (unassisted) world record holder in the 308-pound weight class with 701 lb from 2002 to 2020 and the equipped world record holder in the 275-pound class with 1031 lb from 2009 to 2021.
 He also held the all-time world record in the raw bench press, regardless of weight class with 715 lb for 8 years.

-He's the only man in the world to hold both raw and equipped (multi-ply) world records, and is widely regarded as one of the greatest bench pressers of all-time.
+He holds world record of both raw and equipped (multi-ply), and is frequently cited in historical record of being a record breaking bench pressers.

 Early life

 Mendelson is Jewish, and grew up in Brooklyn, New York.
 His maternal grandfather Morris Reif, known as the "Bronxville Bomber" was Rocky Marciano's stable mate and scored 75 knockouts in 115 fights.
 In his youth Mendelson loved sports and played baseball and American football.
 Starting strength training when he reached his teens, he moved into the sport of wrestling and boxing, where he first recognized his rapid growth in strength.
 Then he moved into bodybuilding.
 With his pure strength showing even more through his bodybuilding training, Mendelson decided to become a powerlifter.